gitisz/twelvedata-dotnet/README.md

       - Note: Do not provide the actual login .
 When starting this application, an environment variable should be set with the actual login that matches the key.
   - **"Symbols"**: Specify an array of the symbols for the prices desired to be captured.
     - [ "TSLA", "COF" ]
+  - **"MarketOpen"**: The time expressed in military time when the market opens.
+Requests to TwelveData will only occur between `MarketOpen` and `MarketClose`.
+  - **"MarketClose"**: The time expressed in military time when the market closes.
+Requests to TwelveData will only occur between `MarketOpen` and `MarketClose`.

 from(bucket: "twelvedata_dotnet") |> range(start: -24h, stop: now()) |> filter(fn: (r) => r["_measurement"] == "TwelveDataPrice") |> filter(fn: (r) => r["symbol"] == "SYMBOL")   |> filter(fn: (r) => r["_field"] == "price")   |> yield(name: "mean")